Welfare and Economic Rights

-The ARC is a racial justice think tank and home for media and activism that is built on rigorous research and creative use of new technology.
-The mission of the ARC is to popularize the need for racial justice and prepare people to fight for it.
-They use the Media and Journalism to deliver stories that are not reported elsewhere; Strategic Research and Policy Analysis to expose structural inequities through quantitative and qualitative research and produce reliable reports that help researchers, activists and policymakers; and the Racial Justice Leadership Action Network to train a new generation of journalists, community organizers and elected officials.
+The Race Forward is a racial justice think tank and home for media and activism that is built on rigorous research and creative use of new technology.
+The mission of the Race Forward is to popularize the need for racial justice and prepare people to fight for it.
+They use the Media and Journalism to deliver stories that are not reported elsewhere; Strategic Research and Policy Analysis to expose structural inequities through quantitative and qualitative research and produce reliable reports that help researchers, activists and policymakers; and the Leadership Advocacy Program to train a new generation of journalists, community organizers and elected officials.
 The Racial Equity Impact Assessment (REIA) Toolkit is a systematic examination of how different racial and ethnic groups will likely be affected by a proposed action or decision.

 Center for Economic and Policy Research (http://www.cepr.net)